llarkan/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

 8. At the prompt, type **yes** to continue connecting.
 9. Enter the password **Pa55w.rdPa55w.rd**
-10. Type the following command, and make a note of the root password displayed:
+10. Stop the MongoDB service:

     ```bash
-    cat bitnami_credentials
+    sudo service mongod stop
     ```

-11. Run the following command to connect to the MongoDB database.
-Replace *\<password\>* with the root password displayed in the previous step.
-Ignore the warning about using the XFS filesystem:
+11. Start a bash shell as the **mongodb** user:

     ```bash
-    mongo -u root -p <password>
+    sudo -u mongodb bash
     ```

+12. Restart the MongoDB service locally as the **mongodb** user.

+    ```bash
+    mongod --dbpath /data/mongo &
+    ```

+    You'll see a number of messages appear on the console as the service restarts.
+Press enter to display the bash command prompt.

+13. Run the following command to connect to the MongoDB service:

+    ```bash
+    mongo
+    ```

-12. At the **>** prompt, run the following commands.
-These commands create a new user named **deviceadmin** with password **Pa55w.rd** for a database named **DeviceData**.
+14. At the **>** prompt, run the following commands.
+These commands create a new user named **administartor** that has administrative and monitoring rights over the database server:

+    ```mongosh
+    use admin
+    db.createUser(
+        {
+            user: "administrator",
+            pwd: "Pa55w.rd",
+            roles: [
+                { role: "userAdminAnyDatabase", db: "admin" },
+                { role: "clusterMonitor", db:"admin" },
+                "readWriteAnyDatabase"
+            ]
+        }
+    )
+    ```

+15. Run the following commands to create another user named **deviceadmin** for a database named **DeviceData**.
 After running the `db.shutdownserver();` command you will receive some errors which you can ignore:

     ```mongosh
     use DeviceData;